Interaction Graphs: Exponentials: Interaction Graphs

 where the source and target maps are naturally defined, and the weight of a path is the product of the weights of the edges it is composed of. \end{definition}

-As it is usual in mathematics, this notion of paths cannot be considered without the associated notion of cycle: an \emph{alternating cycle} between two graphs $F$ and $G$ is a cycle which is an alternating path $e_{1}e_{2}\dots e_{n}$ such that $e_{1}\in V^{F}$ if and only if $e_{n}\in V^{G}$.
-For technical reasons, we actually consider the related notion of $1$-circuit.
+As it is usual in mathematics, this notion of paths cannot be considered without the associated notion of cycle: an \emph{alternating cycle} between two graphs $F$ and $G$ is a cycle, i.e.\ a path $e_{0},e_{1},\dots,e_{n}$ such that $s(e_{0})=t(e_{n})$, which is furthermore alternating, i.e.\ $e_{0},e_{1},\dots,e_{n}$ is an alternating path and $\delta(e_{0})\neq\delta(e_{n})$.
+For technical reasons, we actually consider the notion of circuit, and the related notion of $1$-circuit.
+A \emph{circuit} is an equivalence class of cycles w.r.t. the action of translations. i.e.\ if $\pi=e_{0}\dots e_{n-1}$ is a cycle, then a translation by an integer $k$ is given as $\sigma(\pi)=e_{0\bar{+}k}\dots e_{n-1\bar{+}k}$ (the symbol $\bar{+}$ denotes addition in $\integerN/n\integerN$), which is itself a cycle.
+A circuit is the (finite) collection of all such cycles, in some ways a geometric notion of cycle in which the starting edge is not taken into account.
+A $1$-circuit is then a circuit which is not a proper power of a smaller circuit.

-\begin{definition} A \emph{$1$-circuit} is an alternating cycle $\pi=e_{1}\dots e_{n}$ which is not a proper power of a smaller cycle.
-In mathematical terms, there do not exists a cycle $\rho$ and an integer $k$ such that $\pi=\rho^{k}$, where the power represents iterated concatenation. \end{definition}
+\begin{definition} A \emph{$1$-circuit} is an alternating circuit $\pi=e_{0}\dots e_{n-1}$ which is not a proper power of a smaller circuit.
+In mathematical terms, there do not exists a circuit $\rho$ and an integer $k$ such that $\pi=\rho^{k}$, where the power represents iterated concatenation. \end{definition}

 We denote by $\uncircuits{F,G}$ the set of $1$-circuits in the following.
-We show that these notions of paths and cycles satisfy a property we call the \emph{trefoil property} which will turn out to be fundamental.
-The trefoil property states that there exists weight-preserving bijections:
+We showed that these notions of paths and cycles satisfy a property we call the \emph{trefoil property} which turned out to be fundamental.
+The (geometric) trefoil property states that there exists weight-preserving bijections: